hazelcast/hazelcast-nodejs-client/README.md

 * Ability to listen client lifecycle, cluster state and distributed data structure events
 * and [many more](https://hazelcast.org/imdg/clients-languages/node-js/#client-features).

-> *: Make sure to use Hazelcast IMDG 3.x versions to access them as the work to support these primitives in 4.x versions is in progress.
+> *: Make sure to use 3.x versions of Hazelcast Node.js client and IMDG to access these primitives as the work to support them in 4.x versions is in progress.

 ## Getting Help